 Enter the last name, specialty or keyword for your search below.

+The Tomaselli lab is focused on the fundamental basis of excitability in the heart.
 We study this problem at multiple levels of integration from molecules and cells to abnormalities of heart rhythm in patients.

 At a molecular level, they seek to understand how ion channel proteins perform their essential tasks, in particular they are interested in a key paradox how these channels permit the flow of millions of ions a second, yet do this with exquisite selectivity (sodium channels allow sodium ions but not similarly sized and charged potassium ions).